marionettejs/backbone.marionette/docs/marionette.compositeview.md

 function, which calls a corresponding "on{EventName}" method on the view.

 * "composite:model:rendered" / `onCompositeModelRendered` - after the `modelView` has been rendered
+* "composite:collection:before:render" / `onCompositeCollectionBeforeRender` - before the collection of models is rendered
 * "composite:collection:rendered" / `onCompositeCollectionRendered` - after the collection of models has been rendered
 * "render" / `onRender` and "composite:rendered" / `onCompositeRendered` - after everything has been rendered